nikitavoloboev/data/productivity/flow/Rules.md

 - Add `Related` section to most repos linking to similar projects either of my own or of other
 	- Not all projects need this.
 - Don't add Thank You clause in `idea` stage projects.
+- If the project has many ways to contribute, create a `contributing.md` file and link to it.

 ## Alfred
 - Name triggers with spaces between words (all lowercased)